 fastColoredTextBox1.Selection = range;

-The last step is to find occurences of second list of ranges in the first list of ranges.
-This is done in method
+The last step is to find occurrences of second list of ranges in the first list of ranges.
+This is done in method:

 private void FindUsage(string regex)

-That's all, the rest work is just common .NET coding to build up all together.
+That's all, the rest of the work is just common .NET coding to build up all together.

-As a brief to above - the logic is as follows:
+As a brief to the above - the logic is as follows:

-2. we find all occurences of text (object e.g. table name) by using regex.
+- We find all occurrences of text (object, e.g., table name) by using regex.
 And also remember line numbers.

-3. now join these two datasets, finding, where the text line in between create/alter statements lines
+- Now join these two datasets, finding, where the text line is in between

-As a result we got simple GUI designer, where you can:
+As a result, we got a simple GUI designer, where you can:

-- open a SQL script or whole folder (scripts will be merged into temp file and opened as singel script)
+- open a SQL script or whole folder (scripts will be merged into temp file and opened as single script)

 - right click and select "Find Usages" - list will be build on the right pane - these are SQL objects, containing selected text

-Another good thing is that you can search not only SQL objects occurence in SQL objects, but almost any piece of code, text, comment etc.
+Another good thing is that you can search not only SQL objects occurrence in SQL objects, but almost any piece of code, text, comment, etc.